 A dedicated education wing with two multi-functional classrooms and outdoor classroom space.

 Exhibition space specifically for traveling and changing exhibits

-A new exhibition gallery telling Ford Family story.
+A new exhibition gallery telling the Ford Family story.

 A new event space with glass walls overlooking Ford Cove, available for private and corporate rentals.